 A thorough description of the involvement of each stakeholder in your project in the narrative box of the application is important.

 The letters of support from stakeholders are not required to be submitted with your application.
-However, including one or more letters by stakeholders may strengthen your proposal to enable reviewers of this MDA competitive application to better gauge stakeholder support when evaluating your application.
-If your SC grant proposal is accepted by the MDA for inclusion as a project in the MDA’s SCBG application to the USDA, the stakeholder support letters will not be included or attached to the MDA’s application.
+However, including one or more letters by stakeholders may strengthen your proposal by enabling reviewers to better gauge the level of support for your application.
+If your SCBG proposal is accepted by the MDA for inclusion as a project in the MDA’s SCBG application to the USDA, the stakeholder support letters will not be included or attached to the MDA’s application.

-Only one Outcome is required, but any and all applicable outcomes can be included in your proposal.
-If an outcome is used, at least one indicator/sub-indicator listed within that outcome must also be used, and the method of data collection described for each Indicator/sub-indicator.
-Project activities done to accomplish each Outcome/Indicator and collect the data to measure the performance of each the project Outcome/Indicator will need to be reported in each annual and the final performance report.
+Only one outcome is required, but any and all applicable outcomes can be included in your proposal.
+If an outcome is used, at least one indicator/sub-indicator listed within that outcome must also be used, as well as the method of data collection described for each indicator/sub-indicator.
+Outcomes and indicators need to be reported in each annual report and the final performance report.

-The Project-Specific indicator listed within a project is submitted with Minnesota’s State Plan when the MDA submits our application to the USDA.
-The approval then would come when the USDA reviews and accepts our State Plan.
+The Project-Specific indicator listed within a project is submitted with Minnesota’s State Plan when we submit our application to the USDA.
+The approval would come when the USDA reviews and accepts our State Plan.